Aircoookie/WLED-Docs/docs/usermods/Rotary-Encoder.md

     *Saturation (only if display is used)

 Press and hold the encoder to display Network Info
-    if AP is active, it will display AP, SSID and password
+    if AP is active, it will display the AP, SSID and Password

-Also shows if the timer is enabled
+Also shows if the timer is enabled.

 [See the pair of usermods in action](https://www.youtube.com/watch?v=ulZnBt9z3TI)